-The Wiley Author Services system will present JHU authors with information about this program and the option to participate.
+The Wiley Author Services system will present JHU authors with information about the discount and the option to participate.
 Articles will be made Open Access without embargo if you choose this option.
-Use your JHU email address when submitting to avoid delays.
+Please use your JHU email address when submitting to avoid delays.
 Please click here to view step-by-step instructions on how to identify yourself as a JHU researcher and select Open Access once your article is accepted.

 PLOS Community Action Publishing Program: